 Laying the groundwork for a strong, long lasting relationship requires great communication, a shared vision for the future, and a lot of mutual effort and determination.
 You’ve no doubt heard the phrase, those couples who grow together, stay together.
 My good friend told me that her husband and she recently joined a curling group.
 This involves pushing a large flat stone across the ice with sticks, into your competitor’s circle.
 You’ve probably seen them in the Olympics, madly sweeping the ice to warm it up and increase the speed of the stone.
 Anyway, she wanted a specific activity that they could do together, which would involve interacting with other couples, and be an entirely new sport that they could learn together.
 I think this is the perfect example of how to approach a mature relationship.
 Find an activity which will keep up the mutual enthusiasm and energy level.
 It can help you see your spouse or partner in a new light.
 Working towards some fun goals with immediate gratification, can create important bonds in a relationship.
 Of course the typical day to day grind of distant financial or parenting goals are also important, but it’s a crucial skill to balance pleasure and work.

 Do you feel that you and your partner are off balance?
 Are you looking for some guidance on how to approach the future together?
-We here at San Diego Family Mediation Center are experts in mediation and have years of experience assisting couples who have lost their marital compass.
+The mediators at West Coast Family Mediation Center are experts in mediation and have years of experience assisting couples who have lost their marital compass.
 We look forward to discussing your issues and needs as you work towards a more mutually satisfying relationship.
-Let us help you find the way.
+Contact West Coast Family Mediation Center and let us help you find the way.